 Note that Tasha’s Cauldron of Everything opened up invocations for every class that has spellcasting or pact magic, so many players are able to take advantage of this deadly combination (TCoE 79).

 Block line of sight.
-A simple use of Darkness is to stop enemy spell caster’s from directly targeting you.
+A simple use of Darkness is to stop enemy spell casters from directly targeting you.
 Note that continuous effects, like Eyebite, will be able to continue even if the caster loses sight of you.
+This is an especially good trick for preventing an enemy spellcaster from using Counterspell on you; run into the Darkness first, and no one can Counterspell your spell cast.

 Pair with shapeshifting Druids.
 Many beasts have Blindsight, which, like Devil’s Sight, will allow you to be an unseen attacker without the target being an unseen target (resulting in you getting advantage on every attack).
 Common choices include scorpions, spiders, snakes, insects, and bats.